mstocco/mariostoc.co/content/traininglog/20201018-ironman2021-45weeksout.md

 ### NOTES
 Total Time: **105 minutes**

 Holy cold Batman!
-The thermometer says it is 8C but the northerly wind made this afternoon feel much colder.
+The thermometer says it is 8°C but the northerly wind made this afternoon feel **much colder**.
 I broke out the tights, gloves and jacket I purchased last winter's riding season and was thankful for it.
 Flatter route for 90 minutes meant heading on McKenzie to the University and riding the waterfront route clockwise with the wind mostly at my back.
+Every incline was felt in my quads.
+Every incline, I reminded myself that I need to record thousands more inclines if I want to achieve this Ironman goal.
+Every incline ridden gets me a little bit closer.

+Throughout the ride, my tired legs reminded me about the run.
+My mind couldn't fathom completing 30 minutes, regardless of the pace once I got home.
+I started to break the task of the run down into smaller parts.
+If I can't do, 30 minutes, could I do 20?
+I talked myself into 10 minutes.

+The house was warm, and the couch looked very comfy but I promised myself to at least try 10 minutes of jogging.
+On went the Altras and out the door I went.
+I stayed out for 16 minutes.
+It was plodding up the hill on Regina Street that convinced me that I was done for the today.
+This has been a great training week.

 <!---->